- 1 IRS Voluntary Disclosure Program Updated Practice

 *If the IRS believes it can prove that the taxpayer committed civil fraud, there is generally no time limit as to how far back the IRS can go.

 If you file amended returns without entering the program, you are putting yourself at risk.

-The problem with this strategy is that if they are detected and it turns out that the person is prosecuted, the taxpayer would probably be in a worse position then if they had come forward under the voluntary disclosure program; paid the taxes, fines and penalties, and resolved the matter.
+The problem with this strategy is that if they are detected and it turns out that the person is prosecuted, the taxpayer would probably be in a worse position than if they had come forward under the voluntary disclosure program; paid the taxes, fines, and penalties, and resolved the matter.

 It all boils down to a taxpayer’s risk management level — whether they want to pay the outstanding tax fraud penalties, and how bad they want to try to avoid prison, which brings us to our third option.